Effective Group Projects

 9. Identify strategies for helping teams that are not functioning well.

 It is vital that students know early on what to do in case their team is not functioning well: When is it appropriate for them to come to you for advice?
 What strategies do you want them to try when problems arise?
 Consider, for example, what you want students to do if a student is not responding to emails about setting up group meetings.
-What if a student in the group is not doing his or her part?
+What if a student in the group is not doing their part?
 If a group member voices a concern to you, guide him or her in appropriate ways to communicate these concerns to the group.

 Be prepared with an alternative assignment for students who simply cannot work in the group because of issues that may be outside of their control.